Pwmski/mikulski-lab/Mikulski-et-al-2023/readme.txt

-Pipeline for Cut&Run analyses in Mikulski et al. 2023:
+Pipeline for Cut&Run-seq analyses in Mikulski et al. 2023:

     1. Data collection (Basespace CLI) and concatenation of fastq files from separate Illumina HiSeq sequencing lanes into one
     2. Quality control: FASTQC analysis